ash-sxn/GSoC-2023-docker-based-quickstart/03_maven_tutorial/README.md

             }
         }
   - run the commands `git add .` to add the edited Jenkinsfile to the staging then run `git commit -m "Add 'Deliver' stage"` to commit the changes, then run `git push origin master` to push the changes to you forked repo
-  - The Press the `Build Now` button again to run Build, Test and Deliver stages
+  - The Press the `Build Now` button to run Build, Test and Deliver stages

 ### Clean Up Instructions